Message from the Assistant Dean of Students for Multicultural Student Initiatives & Director, Goode Scholars Program

 Jackie Irving, M.S.

-Dean of Students for Multicultural Student Initiatives
+Assistant Dean of Students for Multicultural Student Initiatives

 I enjoy working with students.
 This shows in my work with Multicultural Awareness Advisory Committee (MAAC) student ambassadors as well as with the W. Wilson Goode Scholarship Program, named for Dr. W. Wilson Goode, the first African American Mayor of the City of Philadelphia.
 My responsibilities include counseling and advising students, coordinating multicultural educational opportunities and events; and administering the W. Wilson Goode Scholarship program.